Harold Haering

-Harold John Haering, Sr. (December 27, 1930 – May 5, 2014) was an American politician from Louisville, Kentucky.
+Harold John Haering Sr. (December 27, 1930 – May 5, 2014) was an American politician from Louisville, Kentucky.

 Haering received his degree in history from Xavier University.
 He then taught elementary school and was in the real estate and home building business.
-He served in the Kentucky House of Representatives and then served in the Kentucky State Senate from 1983 to 1988 as a Republican.
+He served in the Kentucky House of Representatives and then served in the Kentucky Senate from 1983 to 1988 as a Republican.